eternaldensity/Sandcastle-Builder/README.md

 - Beachball
 - Exponential boosts now say "boosts by x% cumulatively per thing" to distinguish them from linear increases
 - Wasn't Molpifying the division numbers for sand purifier or glass extruder
+- Moved AdjustFade so it's accessible to the index page (so the version number shows up again)

 ## 3.05
 - Fixed Expando/Glass Monument interaction